gautamojha1997/Chord-and-CAN-algorithm-using-Akka-Framework/README.md

 1 Coordinates(1,0.0,1.0,0.5,1.0) -> HashMap(0 -> Coordinates(0,0.0,1.0,0.0,0.5))
 ```

-5. Remove Node : remove a node with id=0
+5.Remove Node : remove a node with id=0

 ```
 INFO  [WebService$]: In removeNode webservice